If you have mastered most of the dances in Level 2,

 - You can do the dance without depending on a leader.

 - You can recover easily from mistakes and immediately keep dancing.

-The 16 dances in our Level 2 repertoire are so popular that we will continue to teach them as our primary repertoire.
-We may introduce one or two new dances this season.
+Many of the dances in our Level 2 repertoire are so popular that we will continue to teach them.
+We will also add new dances to our repertoire each term.

 For those of you who like details: The Level 2 dances were chosen for their variety and for introducing more complicated line dance steps: sailor step, anchor step, syncopated lock steps, heel jack, knee pops, diamond, heel/toe switch steps, ronde/sweep, ball steps, chase half turns, sailor quarter & half turns, hinge turn, 3/4 turns, full turns….as well as tags and restarts.

 Stay in Level 2 as long as you wish.

 If you want more challenges, you are ready to move up to Level 3.

 The most important thing is to have fun!

 What to expect in Level 3 lessons